-CCP discloses to DHHS OIG, with a copy to MPI within ten (10) business days after discovery, the identity of any person who:
+CCP discloses to DHHS OIG, with a copy to MPI within five (5) business days after discovery, the identity of any person who:

-- 1. Has ownership or control interest in CCP, or is an agent of CCP. - 2.
-Has been convicted of a criminal offense related to that person's involvement in any program under Medicare, Medicaid or CMS Title XXI, or Title X1X programs.
+- 1. Has ownership or control interest in CCP or is an agent of CCP. - 2.
+Has been convicted of a criminal offense related to that person's involvement in any program under Medicare, Medicaid or MMA.

-Additionally, CCP discloses the identity of any person described in 42 CFR 1002.3 and 42 CFR 100.101 (a)(1) who has ownership or control interest in an MMA or CMS plan participating provider, or subcontractor, or is an agent or managing employee of an MMA or CMS plan participating provider, or subcontractor, and meets at least one of the following requirements.
+Additionally, CCP discloses the identity of any person described in 42 CFR 1002.3 and 42 CFR 100.101 (a)(1) who has ownership or control interest in an MMA plan participating provider, or subcontractor, or is an agent or managing employee of an MMA plan participating provider, or subcontractor, and meets at least one of the following requirements.

-- 1. Has been convicted of a crime as identified in S. 1128 of the Social Security Act and/or convicted of a crime related to that person's involvement in any program under Medicare, Medicaid, or the CMS Title XIX or CMS Title XXI services program since the inception of those programs. - 2.
-Has been denied entry into the CMS Plan's network for program integrity-related reasons. - 3.
-Is a provider against whom CCP has taken any action to limit the ability of the provider to participate in CCP provider network, regardless of what such an action is called.
-This includes, but is not limited to suspension actions, settlement agreements and situations where an individual or entity voluntarily withdraws from the program or CMS plan provider network to avoid a formal sanction.
+- 1. Has been convicted of a crime as identified in S. 1128 of the Social Security Act and/or convicted of a crime related to that person's involvement in any program under Medicare, Medicaid, or the MMA program since the inception of those programs. - 2.
+Has been denied entry into the MMA Plan's network for program integrity-related reasons. - 3.
+Is a provider against whom CCP has taken any action to limit the ability of the provider to participate in CCP provider network, regardless of what such an action is called?
+This includes, but is not limited to suspension actions, settlement agreements, and situations where an individual or entity voluntarily withdraws from the program or MMA plan provider network to avoid a formal sanction.

-CCP submits the required written notification to DHHS OIG via email to: floridaexclusions@oig.hhs.gov and a copy to MPI via email to: mpifo@ahca.myflorida.com.
+CCP submits the required written notification to DHHS OIG via email to: floridaexclusions@oig.hhs.gov and a copy to MPI via email to mpifo@ahca.myflorida.com